Privacy Policy

 Who We Are

-As a referral service, we act as the initial point of contact for homeowners seeking subsidence help.
-We are committed to protecting the privacy and security of your personal information.
-This policy explains how we collect, use, store, and share your data in compliance with the UK General Data Protection Regulation (UK GDPR) and the Data Protection Act 2018.
+When you submit our contact form, the personal information you provide will be shared with one of these third-party specialist contractors so that they can contact you directly to arrange an assessment or quote.
+We are committed to protecting the privacy and security of your personal information and handle your data in compliance with the UK General Data Protection Regulation (UK GDPR) and the Data Protection Act 2018.

 Information We Collect